jjosik/vhlab/README.md

 # vhlab
-This repository represents an attempt to organize all my coding efforts in the vhlab.
+This repository contains some of the analysis code utilized in Roy, Osik, Ritter et al, J. Neurophys.
+2016.